RuslanRWX/ebackup/README.md

 	-ssh-keygen   - Create authentication key
 	-configure    - Configure or reconfigure your config file -rotate       - Rotate log files

+backup.conf - main configuration file
+files.txt - the file with directories to backup files.exclude.txt - the file with exclude directories exclude.mysqldb.txt - the script backup all of databases but you can exclude some of it
 ```

-files.txt -- the file with directories to backup

-files.exclude.txt  -- the file with exclude directories

-exclude.mysqldb.txt  --the script backup all of databases but you can exclude some of it